-You’d have to be well-versed not only finance, but also in technology just so you can understand what cryptocurrency is all about.
+You’d have to be well-versed not only in finance but also in technology just so you can understand what cryptocurrency is all about.

 While there are legitimate cryptocurrencies around, the scams are bigger in numbers.
-I’ve talked about this more comprehensively here, if you’re interested in investing your hard-earned money on one.
+I’ve talked about this more comprehensively here if you’re interested in investing your hard-earned money in cryptocurrency.

-Or begin with my updated list of 75 legitimate work from home jobs.
+Or begin going through our list of legitimate work from home jobs

 Have you ever been the target or the victim of a work at home scam?
 How did you deal with it?
 Share your story with us in the comments!